superdesk/superdesk/README.md

 $ fig up
 ```

-To create user you can run that command (it will start container instance for command execution):
+To create user you can run that command (it will start container instance for command execution and start depended service if needed):

 ```sh
 fig run web python3 manage.py users:create -u admin -p admin -e "admin@example.com" --admin=true